On this dayNov 11, 1831

 In response to Mr. Turner’s revolt, at least nine states—Virginia, Alabama, Delaware, Georgia, Louisiana, Maryland, North Carolina, South Carolina, and Tennessee—passed laws targeting enslaved and free Black people and limiting their mobility.
 These laws prohibited Black people from assembling freely, conducting independent religious services, or preaching to a crowd of more than five people.
 Some states passed laws criminalizing the education of Black people, prohibiting Black people from learning to read or write.
 Some states also passed laws barring free Black people from living in the state.

-Rather than retreat from the horrors of slavery as was happening in Central and South America, slave states in America committed to a new era of harsher conditions, dehumanizing control, and brutal punishment of enslaved people.
+Rather than retreat from the horrors of slavery as was happening in Central and South America, southern states in America committed to a new era of harsher conditions, dehumanizing control, and brutal punishment of enslaved people.

 About EJI